-Some concerns over sanitation of bathrooms in my dorm in the 2010–11 school year.
-Rather than unproductively join the circular argument that my dormmates were having, I looked around and talked to people.
+Some people grew very concerned about the sanitation of bathrooms in my dorm in the 2010–11 school year.
+Rather than unproductively join the circular argument that my dorm-mates were having, I looked around and talked to people.

 I first interviewed some residents and observed the bathrooms in order to identify components of the concept of bathroom sanitation.
 I then performed more structured observations sent questionnaires to residents.
 I also reviewed emails related to bathroom sanitation.

 Findings suggest that urine on toilets is the most important issue to residents and that room trash in bathrooms is important to Facilities Management but not to residents.
 Bathrooms seemed dirtier in more public or more frequently used hallways within the building, such as the main hallways and the lower floors.
 Also, sex of the residents of a hallway seems related to whether urine and hair show up on toilet seats.